Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/basics/networkobject.md

 ## Ownership

-Each `NetworkObject` has a specific owner which can be any client or the server itself.
+Each `NetworkObject` is owned by a specific client.
+This can be any client or the server.

 Give ownership of an object using the following: